k8s-platform-hub/hello-react/README.md

 ```
 You can see the logs in your terminal, press `CTRL + C` to stop logging.

-### Managing app dependencies

-* System dependencies, like changing the web-server can be made in the Dockerfile
-* npm/yarn deps can be managed by editing **package.json**.

-If changes have been done to the dependencies, `git commit`, and perform `git push hasura master` to deploy the changes.

 ### Migrating your existing React.js app

 * If you have an existing react app which you would like to deploy, replace the code inside `/microservices/ui/src/` according to your app.